 The LVC team frequently addresses questions from our patients about life in the immediate hours and days following your laser eye surgery.
 We’re happy to do so!
 A patient asking questions is a good sign as it shows that you are already thinking about what you need to do to make sure your LASIK surgery is a success.

 Post-LASIK Care Tips

-While we ensure success in the LASIK surgical suite, you must take some responsibility for your procedure’s successful outcome.
-We make it easy by clearly outlining some dos and don’ts following your surgery in our post-operative instructions.
+While we ensure success in the LASIK surgical suite, you must take some responsibility for your surgery’s successful outcome.
+We make it easy by clearly outlining some dos and don’ts following your procedure in our post-operative instructions.